evmckinney9/jenglot/posts/01_rust_wheels/index.md

     binding = "PyO3"
     ```

 2. **Revise `MANIFEST.in`**: Update this file to include Rust source files in the package, ensuring a comprehensive package build.
-Guidance on which files to include can be found in the [Setuptools documentation](https://setuptools.pypa.io/en/latest/userguide/miscellaneous.html).
+Guidance on which files to include can be found in this [Setuptools documentation](https://setuptools.pypa.io/en/latest/userguide/miscellaneous.html).

     ```ini
     include pyproject.toml